-Chagrin Falls, Ohio, March 23, 2016 – University of Missouri-Columbia, College of Veterinary Medicine recently reported on findings from their research related to military veterans with symptoms of Post-Traumatic Stress Disorder (PTSD).
-The study investigated if participation in a structured, six-week therapeutic horseback riding (THR) program decreased PTSD symptoms, as well as improved coping, self-efficacy, emotion regulation, and social engagement among veterans.
+Chagrin Falls, Ohio, University of Missouri-Columbia, College of Veterinary Medicine recently reported on findings from their research related to military veterans with symptoms of Post-Traumatic Stress Disorder (PTSD).
+The study investigated if participation in a structured, six-week Therapeutic Horseback Riding (THR) program decreased PTSD symptoms, as well as improved coping, self-efficacy, emotion regulation, and social engagement among veterans.
 The project was funded through a grant from the Horses and Humans Research Foundation and was led by Principal Investigator Rebecca A. Johnson, PhD, RN, FAAN, FNAP.

 Thirty-eight veterans were randomly assigned to participate in the six-week THR program, either without a wait control period or assigned to a six-week wait control period prior to the six weeks of riding.
 As predicted, no significant changes were found for any outcome measure during the wait control period, indicating that changes in outcome measures were due to the THR rather than other extraneous factors.

-There are more than 6000 instructors, therapists and facilitators providing equine-assisted activities across the USA.
-The majority of these programs are not scientifically evaluated.
+There are more than 6000 instructors, therapists and facilitators providing equine-assisted activities across the USA, with the majority of these programs not scientifically evaluated.
 Without scientific evidence demonstrating the impact of equine assisted activities and without established evidenced based practices, progress and support is often constrained.
 Strong research findings, like this University of Missouri project, significantly impact the future of equine-assisted programs and their ability to grow to serve more people.

 Dr Johnson said that “Further investigation is needed to learn more about the changes we saw in self-efficacy and emotional regulation.
 We continue to analyze the extensive and very rich array of qualitative data from the participants’ weekly riding diaries, which we think may help shed light on the trends we found in these outcome variables.”